TyGordon/Constructables/README.md

 To be revised

 BooL&Co
-- Ships from BooL, Steve, etc
+- Ships from BooL, Steve, etc.

-Constuction
+Construction
 - New designs that are being worked on

 Design Studies
-- Varients of existing ships, or fun ideas that may not work
+- Variants of existing ships, or fun ideas that may not work

 Grand Fleet
 - Active and Reserve ships for campaign use